Marta Miączyńska: Awards and memberships

 Miączyńska has received fellowships from the Austrian Science Fund, the Human Frontier Science Program Organization, and L'Oreal Poland for Women and Science.
 She was a Wellcome Trust International Senior Fellow (2006–2012) and an International Scholar of the Howard Hughes Medical Institute (2006–2010).
 She led projects funded by the Polish-Swiss Research Program, the National Science Center, the Foundation for Polish Science, and the Max Planck Society.
 She served as a panelist for various funding agencies, including the European Research Council.
 In 2021, she received the Polish Prime Minister's Award for outstanding scientific achievements.

 Miączyńska is an elected member of the Polish Academy of Sciences, the European Molecular Biology Organization (EMBO), and the Academia Europaea.
 She served as a member of the Council of the National Science Center (2016–2018).
 She is currently a member of EMBO Council and a member of the Board of Directors of the EU-LIFE, the alliance of research institutes advocating for excellent research in Europe, in which the IIMCB is the only Polish member.
-In January 2024, she was appointed Co-Chair of EU-LIFE.
+In January 2024, she was appointed Co-Chair of EU-LIFE, becoming Chair of EU-LIFE (2026-2027) on 1 January 2026.

 Under her directorship, the IIMCB obtained an institutional grant for years 2023-2029, funded with 15 M EUR in the Teaming for Excellence programme under Horizon Europe for the project entitled "RNA and Cell Biology - from Fundamental Research to Therapies", acronym RACE.
 The project is conducted in collaboration with the Medical Research Council, Human Genetics Unit (MRC-HGU) at the University of Edinburgh and the Flanders Institute for Biotechnology (VIB).
 Marta Miączyńska is a leader of this project.